MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-manage-payables.md

 If you do not want to post a payment journal line for an exported payment, for example because you are waiting for the bank to confirm the transaction, just delete the journal line.
 Later, when you create a payment journal line to pay the remaining amount on the invoice, the **Total Exported Amount** field shows how much of the payment amount has already been exported.
 Also, you can find detailed information about the exported total by choosing the **Credit Transfer Reg.
 Entries** button.

-If you wait to post payments until after your bank confirms that it has processed transactions, there are two ways to avoid accidently re-exporting payments for open documents:
+If you wait to post payments until after your bank confirms that it has processed transactions, there are two ways to avoid accidentally re-exporting payments for open documents:

 * In a payment journal with suggested payment lines, sort on either the **Exported to Payment File** or **Total Exported Amount** columns, and then delete payment suggestions for open invoices for which payments have already been made and you do not want to make payments for.